 Where What changed What it means for you

-Mexico The teachers’ assembly rejected the government’s first concrete pension offer — a route to scrap the USICAMM career body, a stronger state pension fund, and a new public insurer to pay pensions — as falling short of repealing the 2007 pension law.
-The strike now extends into World Cup week, with a decisive assembly Sunday.
-The Centro–Reforma disruption stays for now; expat districts are unaffected, but build airport buffer time into World Cup-week travel.
+Mexico The teachers’ assembly rejected the government’s first concrete pension offer — a route to scrap the USICAMM career body, a stronger state fund and a new public insurer — as short of repealing the 2007 pension law.
+The strike now runs into World Cup week, with a decisive assembly Sunday.
+The Centro–Reforma disruption stays; expat districts are unaffected, but build airport buffer time into World Cup-week travel.

-Peru The election lockdown is live: a nationwide dry law runs from 8am Saturday to 8am Monday and all campaigning has ended.
-Sellers risk fines up to 3,390 soles (US$995).
+Peru The election lockdown is live: a nationwide dry law runs 8am Saturday to 8am Monday and all campaigning has ended; sellers risk fines up to 3,390 soles (US$995).
 Foreign residents without a Peruvian ID neither vote nor get fined.
-Shop today and plan a quiet Sunday; Sánchez also faces a prosecutor’s request for 5+ years two days before the vote.
+Shop today and plan a quiet Sunday.

-Colombia The nomad-visa bar holds at three times the minimum wage — 5,252,715 pesos (about US$1,400), shown for every single month with no averaging.
-About 58 percent of last year’s applications were approved.
+Colombia The nomad-visa bar holds at three times the minimum wage — 5,252,715 pesos (about US$1,400), shown every month with no averaging; about 58% of last year’s applications were approved.
 Salaried remote workers sail through; freelancers should paper their income trail carefully.

-Uruguay The 12 percent foreign-income tax starts collecting in July, with banks acting as withholding agents.
-The multi-year tax holiday is still electable instead.
+Uruguay The 12% foreign-income tax starts collecting in July, with banks acting as withholding agents; the multi-year tax holiday is still electable instead.
 If you are becoming a tax resident this year, make the holiday-or-tax call now, not in August.

 Costa Rica The new two-year residency with full work rights for Cubans, Nicaraguans, Venezuelans and Colombians in asylum limbo is confirmed for a September 1 opening, with fees from about US$105.
 A genuine regional precedent — and a lifeline for thousands stuck for years.